Rahulsh006/MCA-MAIN-PROJECT-MEDHUB/README.md

 # MCA-MAIN-PROJECT-MEDHUB
-This webapp was developed using Flask Web Framework and was deployed on Heroku server.
-The models used to predict the diseases were trained on large Datasets.The webapp can predict following Diseases:
+This Machine Learning webapp was developed using Flask Web Framework.This models are used to predict the diseases were trained on large Datasets.

+The webapp can predict following Diseases:
-Diabetes
+* Diabetes
-Breast Cancer
+* Breast Cancer
-Heart Disease
+* Heart Disease
-Kidney Disease
+* Kidney Disease
-Liver Disease
+* Liver Disease
-Malaria
+* Malaria
-Pneumonia
+* Pneumonia